GrinSync/GrinSyncBackend/README.md

 - *api > tests.py*: The file with the testing classes for the backend.
 - *GrinSync*: Code to set up Django backend.

-## Operational Use Cases (so far) ##
+## Operational Use Cases ##
 - Register a new student user with email confirmation
 - Forgot password?
 - Log in after registration
+- Link and create a student account to a student organization
-- Create a new event (with repeating event options)
+- Create a new event (with repeating event options) - as an individual or as a student organization
-- Edit an event you created
+- Edit an event you created (or an event in a student organization that you are linked to)
-- Delete an event
+- Delete an event you created (or an event in a student organization that you are linked to)
+- Follow a student organization
 - Like an event
+- Share an event
+- Contact event host
 - Search for events
+- Filter events on the Home page
-- View events on comprehensive calendar (in various time views: monthly, weekly, daily) with new arrows to navigate (can see event details in calendar)
+- View liked events, events I created, or preferred events on calendar (in various time views: monthly, weekly, daily)
+- Can view event details when clicking on an event
 - Log out

 ## Coding